 The cockapoo is a delightful dog, one that makes an ideal pet for a family.
-Before you buy any dog, however, you should research the breed carefully and learn everything about it that you can.
+Before you buy any dog, you should research the breed carefully and learn everything about it.
 Of course, that’s what we’re here for!

-One of the most important factors when choosing the type of dog you want is to consider the size of the space you live in.
-A large breed in a very small apartment, for example, is not going to be comfortable for either you or the dog.
-The cockapoo, being a smaller breed, suits most types of accommodation, and will be happy in a family environment.
+One of the most important factors when choosing the type of dog you want is considering the size of the space you live in.
+A large breed in a very small apartment, for example, will not be comfortable for you or the dog.
+Being a smaller breed, the cockapoo suits most types of accommodation and will be happy in a family environment.

-A question that is often asked by potential cockapoo owners – and by all sensible dog owners – is that of when do Cockapoos stop growing?
-How big it will grow, and how long does it take to reach full size?
-Let’s see if we can answer that question of when does a cockapoo stop growing, and perhaps a few other important points as we go along.
+A question that potential cockapoo owners and all sensible dog owners often ask is when do Cockapoos stop growing?
+How big will it grow, and how long does it take to reach full grown cockapoo size?
+Let’s see if we can answer that question of when a cockapoo stops growing and perhaps a few other important points as we go along.